Hearing protection device: Types

 In some occasions, multiple types of ear protection can be used together to increase the NRR.
 For example, foam earplugs can be worn in-conjunction with earmuffs.

 Each type of ear protection has what is called a noise reduction rating (NRR).
 This gives the consumer an estimate of how much noise is being reduced before reaching the individual's ear.
 It is important for the consumer to know that this is only a single number estimate derived from a laboratory experiment, and the NRR will vary per individual wearing the hearing protection.
 NIOSH and OSHA have derating values to help give the person an idea of how much sound is being attenuated while wearing the hearing protection.
 OSHA uses a half derating, while NIOSH uses 70% for pre-formed earplugs, 50% for formable earplugs, and 25% for earmuffs.

+But all such derating are not consistent with each other, and do not take into account the individual characteristics of the worker.

+Therefore, no derating allows the specialist to predict the noise attenuation of a particular model for a particular worker.
+That is, the use of laboratory test results (NRR, SNR, HML, ets.) does not predict the effectiveness of the protection of a particular worker, at all.
+The range of actual values may be, for example, from 0 to 35 decibels.

 Earmuffs

 Earmuff style hearing protection devices are designed to fit over the outer ear, or pinna.
 Earmuff HPDs typically consist of two ear cups and a head band.
 Ear cups are usually lined with a sound-absorbing material, such as foam.
 The cups should be fit so that the center of the ear canal aligns with the ear canal opening.
 The soft cushions seal around the pinna of the ears.
 The head band, centered at the top of the head, applies force/pressure to seal the ear cups over the ears.